-Sounding like a clone of other artists currently represented by a record company you’re planning to send music to is definitely not the secret of how to get signed by a record label: you should be commercially-viable but also have an edge that makes you different!
+Sounding like a clone of other artists currently represented by a record company you’re planning to send music to is definitely not the secret of how to get connected with labels looking to sign artists: you should be commercially-viable but also have an edge that makes you different!

 It’s a balancing act between that and also, naturally, still being at least somewhat compatible — especially genre-wise — with the existing roster of artists at the given label.

-However, many musicians who have no idea how to get signed by a record label will typically make the mistake of sending music to companies that don’t release music that is in the same general vibe and genre range.
+However, many musicians who have no idea how to reach labels looking to sign artists will typically make the mistake of sending music to companies that don’t release music that is in the same general vibe and genre range.

 An interesting fact is that each A&R at a given record company specializes in specific genres and subgenres that other A&Rs at the same label may have no interest in.

-So, when you’re trying to figure out how to get signed by a record label, it can also help to research which particular A&Rs tend to handle songs and artist projects that are at least somewhat similar to your material.
+So, when you’re trying to figure out how to garner the interest of labels looking to sign artists, it can also help to research which particular A&Rs tend to handle songs and artist projects that are at least somewhat similar to your material.

 If you wanna go the extra mile, develop a connection with an A&R consultant like those at our firm.
-We can help you understand how to get signed by a record label, by sharing with you precisely what the labels are telling us they are looking for at any given moment.
+We can help you understand how you can be seen by representatives at labels looking to sign artists, by sharing with you precisely what the labels are telling us they are looking for at any given moment.